EduardoAz26/Calculadora/README.md

-# Calculadora
+# Calculator
- Calculadora com html, css e js
+ Calculator with html, css and js.